coreos/zincati/docs/development/quickstart.md

 cd zincati
 ```

-It is recommend to fork a copy of the project to your own GitHub account, and add it as an additional remote:
+It is recommended to fork a copy of the project to your own GitHub account, and add it as an additional remote:

 ```sh
 git remote add my-fork git@github.com:<YOURUSER>/zincati.git